OssiB/hadoop-meetup/README.md

 ```sh
 $kite-dataset show houseprices
 ```
-#### Move data to Elasticsearch
+#### Move csv data to Elasticsearch using Logtash
-Elasticsearch is a search server based on Lucene.
+[Elasticsearch] is a search server based on Lucene.
 It provides a distributed, multitenant-capable full-text search engine with a RESTful web interface.
 ##### Installation
 Download Elasticsearch zip file from http://www.elasticsearch.org/download.
 Extract the downloaded file and run command
 ```sh